2sic/2sxc-docs/2sxc Docs Generator/basics/query/visual-query/index.md

 ## How to use

-1. Usually you'll configure queries in the VisualQuery Designer in the App settings.
-Here's a [Getting Started with Visual Query](https://2sxc.org/en/learn/visual-query-designer).
+1. Usually you'll configure queries in the [VisualQuery](xref:Basics.Query.VisualQuery.Index) Designer in the App settings.
+Here's a [Getting Started with VisualQuery](https://2sxc.org/en/learn/visual-query-designer).
-1. There are a lot of [Blogs about Visual Query Designer](https://2sxc.org/en/blog/tag/visual-query-designer) that will help you start.
+1. There are a lot of [Blogs about VisualQuery Designer](https://2sxc.org/en/blog/tag/visual-query-designer) that will help you start.

 Then you will usually configure a view to use this.